excalidraw/excalidraw/src/packages/excalidraw/README.md

 () => JSX | null
 </pre>

 Optional function that can render custom sidebar.
 This sidebar is the same that the library menu sidebar is using, and can be used for any purposes your app needs.
-The render function should return a `<Sidebar>` instance.
+The render function should return a `<Sidebar>` instance — a component that is exported from the Excalidraw package.

-The Excalidraw package is exporting the `<Sidebar>` container component that your render function should return.
 It accepts `children` which can be any content you like to render inside.

 The `<Sidebar>` component takes these props (all are optional except `children`):